PINGEcosystem/RockMapper/README.md

 # HabiMapper
-Interface for predicting and mapping habitat (substrates) from any side-scan sonar mosaic.
+Interface for predicting and mapping benthic habitat (substrates) from any side-scan sonar mosaic.